web349/logging/README.md

 ### Logging regular information
 ```
-Logger serviceNameLogger = new SlackLogger("serviceName"); // the Slack webhook URL will match to the value set to WEB349_LOGGING_SLACK_WEBHOOKURL_SERVICENAME
+// the Slack webhook URL will match to the value set to WEB349_LOGGING_SLACK_WEBHOOKURL_SERVICENAME
+// dashes (-) will be replace with an underscore (_) and spaces are removed.
+Logger serviceNameLogger = new SlackLogger("serviceName");
 serviceNameLogger.LogInformation("a message");
 ```